HIV-associated Neurocognitive Disorder (HAND)

 HIV proteins (virotoxins)

-Studies in several transgenic mouse models indicate that expression of a single or multiple HIV genes leads to clinical and histologic abnormalities.
-[8] Damage to neurons may occur through the actions of specific HIV proteins, including gp120, gp41, Tat, Nef, Vpr, and Rev. These viral proteins may be directly toxic to neuronal cells or may cause damage by activating astrocytes, microglia and macrophages to release cytokines, chemokines, or neurotoxic substances.
-[9, 10, 11] By initiating feedback loops, virotoxins may amplify their toxicity and cause widespread damage.
+Studies in transgenic mouse models have shown that the expression of single or multiple HIV genes leads to clinical and histologic abnormalities.
+[7] Specific HIV proteins such as gp120, gp41, Tat, Nef, Vpr, and Rev may be directly toxic to neuronal cells or may cause damage indirectly by activating astrocytes, microglia, and macrophages to release cytokines, chemokines, or neurotoxic substances.
+The basal ganglia show the highest immunostaining for the HIV p24 antigen, and the expression of gp41 in the basal ganglia and frontal lobes significantly correlates with dementia severity.
+However, the presence of macrophages and microglia correlates better with clinical dementia than the density of HIV-infected cells in the brain.

 Autoimmune disease